-How I paid off $20,000 in student loans working part-time…in just 8 months!
+“How I paid off $20,000 in student loans working part-time…in just 8 months!”

 Don’t you just love chronicles like this? 🙂

-Actually, I was suppose to construct this piece as an inspirational “you-can-do-it-too” story but the more I wrote about it, the more depressed I became.
+Actually, I was supposed to construct this piece as an inspirational “you-can-do-it-too” story but the more I wrote about it, the more depressed I became.
 I didn’t want to lie so I scratched off that “you-can-do-it-too” spin.
-This is just how I (oh so effectively) paid off $20,000 in student loans working part-time.
-Spoiler: it was no Disneyland.
+This is just how I (oh so effectively) paid off $20,000 in student loans working multiple jobs part-time.

-My undergraduate cost around $20,000 dollars after my scholarship, parent’s help and 3 years working as a lab assistant.
+My undergraduate cost around $20,000 dollars after scholarships, grants, parental guidance and 3 years working as a lab assistant.
 Bleh, $20,000 smacker-a-roos at a 4.75% interest rate after all that work.

 I made sure I graduated a semester early to save myself some dough.
 I forbade myself from dropping any classes because I was on a tight schedule to hit the required number of credits.
-Consequently, I ended up in the class of a particularly pervy boxing teacher.
-He could hit on me in class in front of everybody and he go home to hound me on Facebook (he found me on Facebook).
+Consequently, I ended up in the class of a, particularly pervy boxing teacher.
+He could hit on me in class in front of everybody and he goes home to hound me on Facebook (he found me on Facebook).

 Anyways, I pushed on and that was an extra $5,000 semester I did not have to pay, baby.